The Beeb's Lost Beatles Tapes

+Overview

-The series presented rarely broadcast and unreleased BBC recordings of The Beatles made between 1963 and 1968.
+The series presented rarely broadcast and unreleased BBC recordings of the Beatles made between 1963 and 1968.
 This included sessions from Saturday Club, Easy Beat and Pop Go the Beatles.
 As well as the songs, the programme included much of the Beatles' chat and interview material from the various programmes, much of it involving Brian Matthew and Kenny Everett.
 There are also contemporary interviews with people who were involved in the original programmes.

 Howlett had previously co-produced a two hour programme for Radio 1 in 1982, The Beatles at the Beeb, which was the first airing of some of the same material, but focused on the early years and used only radio programme sources.

 The programme title is something of a misnomer, since the tapes were not lost but simply shelved for many years.

-Much of the session material featured on the programme, including some of The Beatles' chat, was finally given an official release on Live at the BBC in 1994 with additional recordings published in 2013 under the name On Air – Live at the BBC Volume 2.
+Much of the session material featured on the programme, including some of the Beatles' chat, was finally given an official release on Live at the BBC in 1994 with additional recordings published in 2013 under the name On Air – Live at the BBC Volume 2.